dry states in india

 People do not particularly enjoy dry days.
 Alcohol sales in stores, bars, and lodging establishments are prohibited on dry days.
 Election-related holidays or state-level holidays are now possible.
 Some states prohibit the sale of alcohol on certain holidays.

-These days are observed by most Indian states on significant national holidays and occasions, including Gandhi Jayanti on October 2, Republic Day on January 26, and Shaheed Diwas on January 30.
-In India, dry days are also observed when voting.
+Most Indian states observe dry days on significant national holidays and occasions, including Gandhi Jayanti on October 2, Republic Day on January 26, and Shaheed Diwas on January 30.
+In India Dry days are also observed when voting.

 The State Election Commission (SEC) clarified that Maharashtra’s teachers and graduates’ constituency elections will only take place on January 30, the day the sale and supply of alcohol is prohibited.